Tramaine Brock

-Tramaine Brock Sr. (born August 20, 1988) is an American former professional football cornerback.
-He played college football at Belhaven University and the University of Minnesota before signing with the San Francisco 49ers as an undrafted free agent in 2010.
+Tramaine Brock Sr. (born August 20, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and Belhaven Blazers football before signing with the San Francisco 49ers as an undrafted free agent in 2010.

-Brock spent his first seven years in the National Football League (NFL) with the 49ers, becoming a starter partway in the 2013 season.
+Brock spent his first seven years in the NFL with the 49ers, becoming a starter midway in the 2013 season.
 After an offseason stint with the Seattle Seahawks, he played in mostly reserve roles for the Minnesota Vikings in 2017 and the Denver Broncos in 2018.
-In 2019, he returned to a starting role playing for the Arizona Cardinals, which continued after he was claimed off waivers by the Tennessee Titans partway in the season.
+In 2019, Brock returned to a starting role playing for the Arizona Cardinals, which continued after he was claimed off waivers by the Tennessee Titans midway through the season.
 In 2020, he had an offseason stint with the Jacksonville Jaguars and also played in one game for the Detroit Lions.

 Early life

 Brock attended and played football at Long Beach Senior High School in Long Beach, Mississippi, where he totaled 57 tackles and four interceptions as a junior.